 Victim of a Collision with an Overloaded or Overweight Truck?

-For over a decade the Jurewitz Law Group have represented hundreds of victims involved in minor to catastrophic tractor-trailer accidents.
+For over a decade, the Jurewitz Law Group Injury & Accident Lawyers has represented hundreds of victims involved in minor to catastrophic tractor-trailer accidents.
 Our dedicated personal injury team has helped families from all over the greater San Diego area recover damages from at-fault drivers‚ companies and truck manufacturers for negligent actions.
-If you or someone in your family has been involved in a big-rig accident and wish to pursue legal action against those responsible‚ don’t hesitate another moment – give the Jurewitz Law Group a call at (619) 233-5020 or (888) 233-5020 for a free case evaluation.
+If you or someone in your family has been involved in a big-rig accident and wish to pursue legal action against those responsible‚ don’t hesitate another moment – give the Jurewitz Law Group Injury & Accident Lawyers a call at (619) 233-5020 or (888) 233-5020 for a free case evaluation.
 You have the right to superior representation and fair compensation; let us help you with both.

 Tractor-trailers are by their very nature‚ awkward.
 With only a quarter of the vehicle dedicated to the driver and the truck’s operating capacity‚ the remaining 75% is devoted entirely to storing copious amounts of cargo and hauling it over long distances.
 That is a significant amount of space to consider when driving along an interstate surrounded by other vehicles; simply tossing freight onto an open truck bed or into an empty trailer‚ without securing it fast‚ can be incredibly hazardous.
 Here are a few of the less than safe practices we’ve encountered with lazy or incompetent truck operators and their crew: